nowhereman999/BASIC-To-6809/README.md

 https://wordpress.com/post/nowhereman999.wordpress.com/5054

 V 4.20
-- Fixed a bug in GMODE 1 graphic commands (This mode only supprts two colours, not 9 like GMODE 0)
+- Fixed a bug in GMODE 1 graphic commands (This mode only supports two colours, not 9 like GMODE 0)
-- Added printing to the screen using the semi-graphic modes, the sime graphics modes use the built in VDG font except for GMODE 4 which uses SG6 and the built in fonts aren't supported in the this mode.
+- Added printing to the screen using the semi-graphic modes, the semi-graphics modes use the built in VDG font except for GMODE 4 which uses SG6 and the built in fonts aren't supported in the this mode.
 So the font that is shown is a large 6x6 matrix font.
   Now every GMODE can now print text on the screen using LOCATE x,y:PRINT #-3,"Hello World"